erkan1863/erkan1863.github.io/_pages/experiences.md

 Education
 ======
 * Ph.D in Electrical and Computer Engineering, University of Illinois Urbana-Champaign, 2026 (expected), USA
-* B.S. in Electrical and Electronics Engineering, Bilkent University, 2021, (with Full Tuition Fee Scholarship), Turkey
+* B.S. in Electrical and Electronics Engineering, Bilkent University, 2021, (with Full Tuition Fee Scholarship), Turkey, (CGPA: 3.94/4.00)
   * Exchange Mobility in Electrical and Electronics Engineering, Aston University, 2020, UK

 Work experience
 ======
 * May 2021 - Dec 2023: Signal Processing Focus Data Science Consultant
   * **Neurocess, Co.**, Remote, London, UK
-    - Developed probabilistic ML models for performance analysis of soccer players via TensorFlow and PyTorch.
+    - Developed probabilistic ML models for performance analysis of soccer players via TensorFlow and **PyTorch**.
-    - Developed a novel denoising model providing a significant 17dB SNR improvement for motion artifact denoising on sEMG data.
+    - Developed a novel denoising model providing a significant **17dB SNR** improvement for motion artifact denoising on sEMG data.
-    - Automated report generation for weekly monitoring of athletes using generative models and LLM.
+    - Automated report generation for weekly monitoring of athletes using **generative models and LLM**.
-    - Utilized AWS for ML model deployment and cloud computing.
+    - Utilized **AWS** for ML model deployment and cloud computing.
+    - Developed a novel **few-shot-learning** model for sEMG motion classification achieving an accuracy of %79 in a 10-way-5-shot learning.

 * Jan 2024 - Present: Teaching Assistant
   * **University of Illinois Urbana-Champaign**, Urbana, IL